languagetool-org/languagetool-org.github.io/tips-and-tricks.md

 Some (correct) words sound alike, but have a very different meaning.
 These are often confused.
-It is possible to warn for confusion at every occurrence of such a word, but it is better to suppress the warning when the 'context' suggests the word is used properly.
+It is possible to warn for confusion at every occurrence of such a word, but it is better to suppress the warning when the context suggests the word is used properly.

 Here is an example in Dutch, showing the words 'aanvaart' (= collides while sailing) and 'aanvaardt' (=accepts).
 Aanvaart is the most common